Certified Cost Professional (CCP) – Certification Review CourseA�

-The Seattle Section of AACE International is offering a two day seminar; a great opportunity to prepare for the EVP certification exam.
+The Seattle Section of AACE International is offering a two-day seminar; a great opportunity to prepare for the CCP certification exam.

 Michael R. “Mike” Morrison, CCP, FAACE